Lybecker/k8s-friendly-aspnetcore/readme.md

     > Kubernetes will automatically create a new Pod if it is terminated.
 Verify bu testing the endpoint with curl and check the helm status.

-To remoce and purge the helm installation from the Kubernetes cluster run:
+To remove and purge the helm installation from the Kubernetes cluster run:
 ```bash
 helm del --purge nameofdeployment
 ```